2026 GTM AI Summit

 03 - Reasoning

 Qualification, summarisation, context loading, written output.
 Slotted in where rules can't decide.
+Claude is one example.

 How the day works